 The Group acquired 100% of the issued shares in ConPorts Pty Ltd, a shiploading services provider in Newcastle, for consideration of \$42.7 million on 31 December 2020.
-The company was renamed Aurizon Port Services NSW Pty Ltd. The acquisition includes long-term leases at the Port of Newcastle with shiploading facilities adjacent to rail lines.
+The company was renamed Aurizon Port Services NSW Pty Ltd. The acquisition included long-term leases at the Port of Newcastle with shiploading facilities adjacent to rail lines.
+The Group paid the contingent consideration of \$1.0 million on 21 October 2021.